How to Set Goals for Weight Loss that Lasts

-Knowing how to set goals is important!
+Knowing how to set goals for weight loss is important!
 Why?
 Well, we tend to become what we think about most of the time.
 So they can be helpful aids.
 Mastering anything, including weight loss, requires focus.

 Therefore, if we are to be successful, we need to discipline our thoughts.